 “But Some Protection is Better than None”

 The CDC states that despite low vaccine efficacy statistics and mismatched viruses, that the flu vaccine offers some protection and some protection is better than none.
 This implies, however, that we are left defenseless without a vaccine.

 But is that really true?
 Our immune system is constantly working to keep all kinds of viruses and bacteria in check.
 Strengthening the immune system is the other way to provide protection.
 And a strong immune system provides protection against all viruses and bacteria, not just the flu.

 A Long-Term, Comprehensive Approach: Strengthening the Immune System

 Strengthen your child’s immune system by nourishing your child with organic whole foods, a nutrient-dense diet, daily supplements and key nutrients that play a more direct role in immune health.
 For example, one study found that supplementing with colostrum was at least 3 times more effective than vaccination at preventing the flu and reducing its severity.
 Another study found that supplementing with Vitamin D provided protection against colds and flus on par with the protection offered by the flu vaccine.

-For a time-tested protocol to prevent colds and flus by strengthening the immune system, read our post on Best Ways to Outsmart Cold & Flu Bugs.
-And to gain a different perspective on what may be really going on when your child gets sick, read our post by guest author Dr. Philip Incao, MD, Understanding Infection and Your Baby: How Treatment Today Effects Their Long Term Health.
+For a time-tested protocol to help the body prevent colds and flus by strengthening the immune system, read our post on Best Ways to Outsmart Cold & Flu Bugs.
+And to gain a different perspective on what may be really going on when your child gets sick, read our post by guest author Dr. Philip Incao, MD, How to Treat Illness So Kids Are Better Off For Life.
 In it he explains some of the misconceptions about illness and the role it plays in strengthening and preparing the immune system for long-term, robust health.

 No matter which approach you choose, make sure to practice basic self-care and good hygiene to reduce the chance of infection and developing symptoms: